erajasekar/erajasekar.github.io/_posts/2021-01-25-how-to-publish-blog-from-notion.md

 ### Add SEO metatags.

+The `layout` directory contains the template files `index.html` , `post.html` and `tags.html` which are used to generate static html files when  `notablog generate` command is run.
 I figured that to customize generated html content, template files in `layout` dir should be updated.

 I added following snippet to `index.html` , `post.html` and `tag.html` files in `themes/kartranai/layout` dir to add meta property for `og:image`.

 <iframe id="preview-iframe" src="https://doculet.net/doc/42e896d52721faf1946ca9f3387f8a5d" align="middle" width="100%" height="223" allowfullscreen="true" scrolling="no" frameborder="0"></iframe>